What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 ODM vs. OEM

-Intellectual property issues and ODM vs. OEM vs. Contract Manufacturing
+Intellectual Property Issues and ODM vs. OEM vs. Contract Manufacturing

 The best way to protect yourself is to file the brand and design trademarks and patents in the market in which you will sell and use them to take down sales channels should your manufacturer or competitor use your IP